viktorkuznietsov1986/self_driving_cars_udacity/CarND-TrafficSigns/writeup.md

 I have chosen an iterative approach based on the LeNet architecture.
 * First I ran the training on raw LeNet and got the validation set accuracy as 0.89-0.9.
 * The model was overfitting and in order to make the things better I did the following:
+** I was adding additional convolutional layers one by one to get a deeper model to generalize the traffic signs better.
+The initial LeNet architecture works with 2 convolutional layers, so I added one additonal 5x5 convolution first followed by the max pooling layer.
+That made the model to improve the validation set accuracy to about >0.93.
 ** Got rid of all the pooling layers except for the last one and replaced them with 1x1 convolutions.
 This gave me a chance to preserve most of the data during the feed forward.
 ** Added batch normalization to speed up the learning and reduce the overfitting.
 ** I tried to go deeper (with 8 convolutions 5x5 followed by 1x1), which given me the validation accuracy around 0.985-0.987, but due to the workspace limitations I got rid of the last 2 convolutional layers and got the validation accuracy as 0.981-0.985.